-The California Community Colleges Board of Governors' Climate Action and Sustainability Goals have been included in Appendix A. The Plan utilized the categories outlined in the Board of Governors' Goals (Greenhouse Gas Emissions Reduction, Green Buildings, Energy, Water, Waste, Purchasing and Procurement, Transportation, and Food Systems) to guide the development of 7 districtwide categories and respective goals, presented on the following page.
+The California Community Colleges Board of Governors' Climate Action and Sustainability Goals have been included in Appendix A. The Plan utilized the categories outlined in the Board of Governors' Goals (Greenhouse Gas Emissions Reduction, Green Buildings, Energy, Water, Waste, Purchasing and Procurement, Transportation, and Food Systems) to guide the development of 7 districtwide categories and respective goals, presented under the section titled, "Vision Statement and Goals".
 See Appendix B for Related State of California Policies which work in tandem with the Board of Governors' Goals to further encourage sustainable progress.